-The car is listed as having a "sound package".
-The original thought this related to stereos and speakers.
+The car is listed as having a "sound package" on the engineering records.
+The original thought was this related to stereos and speakers.

-It was later determined that the "sound package" was extra sound deadner sprayed inside the car.
+It was later determined that the "sound package" was a test for something used in 1969.
+This involved extra sound deadner sprayed inside the car.

 of dimpling the rear valence and the standard block off plates had not been developed yet.
-One theory suggests that the extra sound deadner in the trunk was an attempt to quiet the car for stereo
+This is an indication of a pre-production car.

 That's was in 1969.
 The car had remained at Shelby engineering for nearly two years!

 According to the Shelby Club, the first owner was GW Aschenbrenner.
 He sold the car in 1976 to a Jan Dansdill.
 Dansdill sold the car after four years to Gail Rhoten.
 Rhoten installed a 427 side oiler in the car.